jtermaat/reggie/README.md

 This data is saved in postgresql and exposed through query tools an agent can use to make statistical queries or text-based RAG searches (with optional filtering on the tagged metadata).

-## Benefits of Tagging

-The tagging allows the agent to accurately answer questions like:

->"How many people support and oppose this regulation who are also doctors?"

->"What have doctors said about the rising cost of compliance?"

-The first question can be answered with a statistical query, and the second can be answered with a RAG search with additional filtering.
-The agent might choose to limit results to commenters who are `PHYSICIANS_SURGEONS` and comments that touch on the topics of `COST_FINANCIAL` and/or `ADMINISTRATIVE_BURDEN`.

 ## RAG Graph

 ![Agent Graph](reggie-graph.png)